Frequently asked questions

 Yes, it is considered a safe, low-risk procedure.
 However, it is not recommended for individuals with certain mental health conditions, such as schizophrenia or active psychosis.

-Chronic Pain Management: Helping "dial down" the brain's perception of pain.
+Pain Management & Hypnobirthing: Helping "dial down" the brain's perception of pain.

 Anxiety and Phobias: Reducing the "fight or flight" response.